spaylor4/udacity-d3/l8-interaction/l8_notes.md

 To show animation over time, we'll need to use both the `.exit()` and `.enter()` functions, whereas previously for static graphics we only used `.enter()`.
 This will remove elements from the previous frame before adding the elements for the next frame.

+In the example, we used the javascript `this` keyword to select the button that is clicked on.
+An explanation of `this` is available [here](http://tomhicks.github.io/code/2014/08/11/some-of-this.html).

 #### Helpful Links

 * [Mapschool](https://mapschool.io): overview of vector/raster, projections, and other basics of mapping